orhun-kolgeli/Capstone/README.md

 - **Mobile:** Native Android app
 - **Story:** Matches nonprofit organizations and businesses with students and professionals willing to build a website or app for a nonprofit for their portfolio.
 - **Market:** Any nonprofit and any developer may benefit from the app.
 The organizations can find developers to build their app and developers can get real-world experience for their portfolio.
-- **Habit:** Developers can view the app requirements of the organizations, and if interested, can share their GitHub, resume, and profile with the organization.
-The more frequently they share their profile, the higher their chances of being matched to a project.
-- **Scope:** Can be used by any web or app developer willing to improve their portfolio.

 ## Product Spec